KristofferK/EducationScraper/README.md

 # EducationScraper
 Project in c# (ASP.NET Core MVC) for scraping educations from a few Danish academies.
 The scrapers will support caching to reduce the load on the websites being scraped.

-## The final project will include
+## Goals for the final project
-* Will scrape a few Danish academies for the educations that they offer.
+* It should be able to scrape a few Danish academies for the educations that they offer.
-* The user will access the scrapers through the browsers.
+* Users should be able to access the scrapers through a browser of their choice.
 For this ASP.NET Core MVC will be used.
-* The actual scrapers will be in a Class Library (.NET Core) project to seperate it from the ASP.NET project.
+* The actual scrapers should be in a seperate project.
+This project will be using Class Library (.NET Core) to seperate it from the actual website.
-* The scrapers will be using a caching strategy, that will reduce the load on the target websites.
+* The scrapers should be using a caching strategy.
+This is necessary to reduce the load on the target websites.

 ## Implemented so far
 * View and controller for selected the desired scrapers (ASP.NET Core MVC)